-Punit Renjen, Deloitte Global CEO Bookmark has been added
+Punit Renjen, Deloitte Global CEO has been saved

 Punit Renjen, Deloitte Global CEO